susanev/uw-stars-cse/143/weeks/week02/lecture-notes.md

 * When using Linked Lists you need a variable that stores a reference to the first node

 #### LinkedList Nodes
-* Nodes are objects with two data fields: one for storing a single item of data and one for storing a reference to the next node in the list
+* Nodes are objects with two data fields
+	1. For storing a single item of data
+	1. For storing a reference to the next node in the list

 ##### Visualization of a node